Learn About the Bible Translation by William Tyndale and Myles Coverdale

 Books and Resources to Learn About the Matthew Bible Translation

-The October Testament is Tyndale’s New Testament as it was set forth in the Matthew Bible, including John Rogers’ notes, all lightly updated for today.
-The English language has changed since the 16th century, but Ruth’s gentle editing of obsolete words and phrases brings out the meaning.
+The October Testament is Tyndale’s New Testament as it was set forth in the Matthew Bible, including John Rogers’ notes, all gently updated for today.

 You may follow our blog.
 Ruth publishes insights into the Matthew Bible translation by William Tyndale and Myles Coverdale, as well as their other works and writings, and posts on a variety of other interesting topics.

 See our complete line of books in our store.